Barcelona news: Ousmane Dembele out of Real Madrid Clasico clash as he's handed two-match ban | Goal.com

-Dembele out of Real Madrid Clasico clash as he's handed two-match ban
+Dembele out of Real Madrid Clasico clash as Barcelona star handed two-match ban

 Barcelona winger Ousmane Dembele is out of the Clasico meeting with Real Madrid after he was handed a two-match domestic suspension for his comments towards referee Mateu Lahoz.